ppant/ppant.github.io/_posts/2020-02-16-moving-from-wordpress-jekyll-github.md

-This post I am writing using markdown and published through Jekyll and pushed on GitHub repo though I still have to work on a better layout and CSS scheme.
+This post I am writing using markdown and published through Jekyll and pushed on GitHub repo though I still have to work on a better layout, CSS scheme and clearing the wordpress html garbage from posts.

 Thanks for reading!